 We’ll usually need valuations, receipts or serial numbers as proof of ownership in the event of a claim.
 To find more information about the limits that apply to the policy, refer to your Certificate of Insurance and the relevant PDS.

-No. To protect your personal valuables away from home, you'll need to add the Portable Contents option.
+Not with QBE Home Insurance.
+To insure your personal valuables away from home, you’ll need to add the Portable Contents option for an extra premium.
 When you add portable contents cover to a home insurance policy, cover is provided for the items you have selected anywhere in Australia and New Zealand, and for up to 90 consecutive days anywhere else in the world.